Hong and Chin Clan Registries

 In China, clans or kinship ties are based patrilineal groups of related people with a common surname sharing a common ancestor.
 In southern China, these ties were often strengthened by a common ancestral village or home, where clans had common property and a common spoken patois that was unintelligible to outsiders.
-Following Confucian tradition, each family maintained a registry, called a Zupu 族譜 in Mandarin, that contained the clan's origin stories and its male lineage.
+Following Confucian tradition, each family maintained a registry that contained the clan's origin stories and its male lineage.

 In Chinese tradition, the eldest person in the clan was giving the very important task of maintaining the clan's registry.
 When families settled in a new area, they would take a copy of the registry from their old village to use as the starting registry for their new branch of the family.
 As a result, family lineages in China can be traced back dozens of generations and thousands of years, at a minimum going back a clan's first ancestor to settle in a county or province, and often going all the way back to a China's mythical past.